Etta Jones: Early life

 Jones was born in Aiken, South Carolina, where her parents named her after another Etta Jones, a member of the Dandridge Sisters.
 She was raised in Harlem, New York, where she began performing as a teenager.
 After she impressed Buddy Johnson at an amateur night at the Apollo Theater in Harlem, he invited her to join his band as a vocalist while his sister, Ella Johnson, was on maternity leave.
-Still in her teens, she joined the band for a tour although she was not featured on record.
+Still in her teens, Jones joined the band for a tour, although she was not featured on record.
 Her first recordings—"Salty Papa Blues", "Evil Gal Blues", "Blow Top Blues", and "Long, Long Journey"—were produced by Leonard Feather in 1944, placing her in the company of clarinetist Barney Bigard and tenor saxophonist Georgie Auld.

-Recording Career
+Recording career

 In 1947, she recorded and released an early cover version of Leon René's "I Sold My Heart to the Junkman" (previously released by the Basin Street Boys on Rene's Exclusive label) while at RCA Victor Records.
 She performed with the Earl Hines sextet from 1949 to 1952.

 During the 1950s, Jones sought to obtain a recording contract, while working as a seamstress, elevator operator, and album stuffer.
 In 1956, she released the album The Jones Girl...Etta...Sings, Sings, Sings.
 She obtained a contract in 1960 with Prestige Records after impressing Prestige's preparatory director, Esmond Edwards, with her singing's warmth and phrasing via an unsolicited demo tape.
-Her first single, "Don't Go to Strangers," hit number five on the Rhythm and Blues chart, and 36 in pop charts, at a time when pop charts were dominated by white men.
+Jones's first single, "Don't Go to Strangers", hit number five on the Rhythm and Blues chart, and 36 in pop charts, at a time when pop charts were dominated by white men.
 Over the next three years, she recorded ten albums for Prestige.
 Her favorite songwriter to cover was Sammy Cahn, and she also favored Harold Arlen, George and Ira Gershwin, and Cole Porter.